cam8001/mcp-elgato-hdmi-camera-checker/README.md

 - `bedrock-agentcore`: Amazon Bedrock AgentCore SDK for building AI agents
 - `strands-agents`: Agent orchestration library
-- `aws-opentelemetry-distro`: AWS observability instrumentation
+- `aws-opentelemetry-distro`: AWS observability instrumentation (should be installed by `bedrock-agentcore`
 - `bedrock-agentcore-starter-toolkit`: CLI toolkit for deployment (development only)

 ## Troubleshooting